-With several years of experience as a Visual Effect Artist and Creative Film Editor in the film industry at studios such as Lucasfilm and other major VFX studios, my portfolio includes shots from Avengers: Age of Ultron, Iron Man 3, Captain America: The Winter Soldier, Jurassic World, etc.
+With several years of experience as a Visual Effect Artist and Creative Director in the film industry at studios such as Lucasfilm and other major VFX studios, my portfolio includes shots from Avengers: Age of Ultron, Iron Man 3, Captain America: The Winter Soldier, Jurassic World, etc.

-It was an honor to be able to work for Marvel for the past 5 years with work recognition when both Iron Man 3 and Captain America: The Winter Soldier had Oscar nomination under the visual effect category.
+It was an honor to be able to work for Marvel Studios for almost 6 years with work recognition when both Iron Man 3 and Captain America: The Winter Soldier had Oscar nomination under the visual effect category.

 Marvel’s Iron Man influenced me at age 19, when I could not decide whether to study architecture or graphics.
 Etched in my memory was the legendary scene in which Tony Stark tests his new suit of armor in a laboratory.